rakesh-tiwari-alersal/Universal-Market-Cycles/README.md

 ## Reproducing Results
 ### 1. Install Requirements
    - Ensure you have Python 3.7+ installed.
 Then install the required packages:
-   - `pip install pandas numpy scipy statsmodels`
+   - `pip install pandas numpy scipy statsmodels PyWavelets`

 ### 2. Data Requirements
    - The scripts expect historical daily price data (CSV files with Date and close columns) for each instrument listed in the instrument_data/ files.